ryanlin10/AI-Workplace-Error-Detection-Tool/README.md

 # AI + Augmented Reality Medical Assistant

-Detects and notifies the user of workplace errors in real time.
+Detects and notifies a user of workplace errors in real time.
 Reached the finals of the Oxford BuildX 2025 Hackathon.

 Demo video:
 https://youtu.be/1ElvHgubaOg